heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

-The key piece here is in the brakets,
+The key piece here is in the brackets,

 ```
 [DateTime(format="ISO-8601")]
 ```

-This says that this compound colum is extracted using the built in `DateTime` extractor with the `format` argument set to `"ISO-8601"` (format can take other common formats or a format string like `"%Y-%m-%d"`).
+This says that this compound column is extracted using the built in `DateTime` extractor with the `format` argument set to `"ISO-8601"` (format can take other common formats or a format string like `"%Y-%m-%d"`).
 The extractor expands the base column into a number of columns that we can select and specify models for in the body of the struct.
 In this case, we select `day_of_week`, `hour`, `minute`, and `second`.
 We model `day_of_week` as categorical, and model `hour`, `minute`, and `second` as periodic (wrapping) integers.

 Now we can do things like